mundimark/awesome-markdown/README.md

 > [!NOTE]
 >  As a new policy starting in 2026 - please add all new listing entries first to the [Upcoming / What's New in 2026?](UPCOMING.md) page.
 >  thank you for your understanding.
+>
->  ps: bonus - please, do NOT forget to add a link to your code / source on github.
+>  ps: bonus - please, do NOT forget to add a link to your code / source on github / gitlab / codeberg or whatnot.
+>  if no source code is available, please add yourself to [the Commercial Edition](COMMERCIAL.md) page -
+>   no matter if the basic usage is free or you only have ads or such.

 ## What's News?